-For 2020, transportation emissions are down 27 percent, from 361,843 to 267,000, total tCO2e.
-The change in numbers is a reflection in the reduction of VMT associated with COVID-19.
-Transport time reduction of the redu calculated at 194,297 for both residential and non-residential.
+- 1. For 2020, transportation emissions are down 27 percent, from 361,843 to 267,000, total tCO2e.
+The change in numbers is a reflection in the reduction of VMT associated with COVID-19. - 2.
 Transportation emissions are overstated since it includes I-5 and Highway 512 emissions, but it is difficult to determine emissions using the Google EIE model.

 Table 1 Lakewood GHG Emissions in 2019 Emission-Type City of Lakewood 2019 Emissions Percent of Total (MgCO2e) 2.
-Residential & non-residential emissions are also overstated since Google uses a 50/50 mix of electricity to carbon fuels.
+Residential & non-residential em issions are also overstated since Goog gle uses a 50/50 mix of electricity to carbon fuels.
 In actuality, the mix is closer to 80/20.
-If the 80/20 sp lit is used, MgCO2e emissions are
+If the 80/20 split is used, MgCO2e emissions are calculated at 194,297 for both re esidential and non-residential.